Jana Franzen lives in Osage City, Kansas. This is her story:

 Oh, let's see.
 Diabetes runs in my family.
 I had gestational diabetes with my third pregnancy, which covered most of 2002 and the first bit of 2003.
 Sugars leveled out not long after kiddo got born.
-I got diagnosed Type 2 December of 2015.
-Had what was originally believed to be a heart attack Feb of 2016, and another in November.
+I got diagnosed with type 2 diabetes in December of 2015.
+Had what was originally believed to be a heart attack February of 2016, and another in November.
 The first got downgraded to angina, and the second was labeled heartburn despite being more severe.
 The t-thingy indicators (my memory sucks) indicated heart attack for the first, so I'm inclined to disbelieve the downgrade.

 I frankly have no idea how many of those issues are related to the diabetes.
 The only one I'm certain isn't is the ITP, because that I got diagnosed with in 1986.
 I'm not sure how the meds I take/took interact, and might be causing ineffectiveness or issues.

 Now, mind that I don't make a lot of money.
 A lot of my food comes from food pantries, which tend towards pastas and other such non-diabetic-friendly carb-heavy stuffs, and what little I can grow in container gardens.
 I don't have a lot spare for food, meds, doctors, or anything of that nature, so I'd been putting off going to the doctor until I absolutely couldn't anymore.
 I've got a bad hip, too, so there are even more issues with getting a lot of physical activity in.

 My blood sugars are, with the Invokana, running 170 and higher for fasting.
 This morning's, for example, was 202.
 Two hours after a meal?
 I'm usually in the 300-400 range.
 Finally broke down and went to the doctor.
 Not looking forward to the bill.
 My A1C is 10.5.
 Doctor's note says a low-carb diet is essential.